Adelaide Miethke: Parents

-History
+Early life and education

-Adelaide was born at Manoora, South Australia, the sixth daughter of Rudolph and Emma Miethke.
+Adelaide Miethke was born at Manoora, South Australia, the sixth daughter of Rudolph and Emma Miethke.
 She was educated at Victor Harbor, Goolwa, and Woodville public schools, where in each her father was schoolmaster, and from Woodville she went to Hindmarsh as a "pupil teacher".

+She later undertook further studies, while working at the same time, graduating with a Bachelor of Arts degree early in 1924.

+Career

-In 1903 she enrolled with the Teachers' Training College under Andrew Scott. and in 1905 started at Lefevre Peninsula School as a teacher's assistant, Victor John Pavia (c.
-1857–1934) then being head master.
+In 1903 Miethke enrolled with the Teachers' Training College under Andrew Scott.

+In 1905 she started at Lefevre Peninsula School as a teacher's assistant, Victor John Pavia (c.
+1857–1934) then being headmaster.
 She was fortunate in her "choice" of school, as V. J. Pavia encouraged originality in implementing what she had been taught.
 She showed such promise that Alfred Williams (c.
 1864–1913), the Director of Education, exempted her from the usual requirement for student teachers to serve two years in outback schools.

-She concurrently studied art at the School of Design and further advanced studies in English and History, at nights, as spare time and her finances permitted.
+She concurrently studied art at the School of Design and further advanced studies in English and history, at nights, as spare time and her finances permitted.

 With the inception of High Schools in 1911, Miethke was transferred to Lefevre Peninsula District High School, became chief assistant, and subsequently senior mistress at Woodville High School.

 In 1912 the Women Teachers' Progressive League was formed, whose chief aim was to improve women teachers' pay, condition and opportunities; she was to serve as secretary for six years and president for twelve.
 In 1915 the League achieved prominence when they hosted a conference in Adelaide, at which Lady Galway gave an inspiring speech.
 Out of the conference came 21 resolutions which were submitted to the Department, most relating to training qualifications, outback work, teaching conditions, system of examinations, and inspection; it took around ten years, but all were eventually realised.

 In 1915 the League received permission from the Director of Education, M. M. Maughan (1856–1921), to organise the war efforts of school children, and following a suggestion from Miss S. N. Twiss, raised funds for a soup kitchen at the front.
-That was the beginning of the Children's Patriotic Fund, organised by Miss Miethke, which raised £250,000.
+That was the beginning of the Children's Patriotic Fund, organised by Miethke, which raised £250,000.
 In 1916 she was elected, with J. W. Odgers, a vice-president of the (South Australian) Public School Teachers' Union, the first woman to hold that position, and again in 1918, with J. D. A. Drinkwater.